 We believe that all youth need and deserve the opportunities and encouragement to fulfill the design that God has created for them.
 YDP is exactly that.
 YDP provides the atmosphere and resources for youth aged 14-17 to discover more about themselves and who God has created them to be.
 We also believe that part of fulfilling God’s design for our lives is to be in service to others.
 It is our hope that through this program and service to something greater than themselves, youth will develop the skills and abilities to grow into adulthood with confidence.
 The intensity and intentionality of these programs require complete commitment.
 It is essential that they be present for every day of their program.

 Note: Youth Development Programs require an application and interview before acceptance.
-Payments can only be made following acceptance into the program.
+Payments can only be made following acceptance into the program. *For EXPLORE, first and second session spots for females and first session spots for males are full, but we are accepting applications to put on the wait list*

 In this development program youth will explore what a life fully committed to Christ looks like.
 They will also begin to explore concepts of leadership.
 They will explore these topics in both an individual and community setting.
 This is a great position for anyone who would like to grow as an individual and get a taste of what it’s like to work at camp.
 It’s modeled after Christ’s servant attitude and, while not always glamorous, is needed in order for our camp to function.
 EXPLORE participants will work an average of six hours each day in either the food service, housekeeping or maintenance departments.
 The remainder of the day will be spent doing basic leadership training, discipleship, activities, and having a ton of fun!